universalamateur/The_Excuse_Mongoose/README.md

 ## Project Summary

-A web application that can be accesses by erveryone and produces a random funny Excuse out of a dataset.
+A client-server web application, which can be accesses by erveryone and produces a random funny Excuse out of a dataset.
 The Excuse can be personalised or generic and can be displayed in different formats for easy sharing in social media.
 The Excuse dataset can be updated by autghorized users.
 Excuses can be provided with SFW and/or NFSW content.

+As a visiting user, I want to share a small image with a funny personalized Excuse, so that in any chat client, this image is delivered to my recipients and produces a smile.

-## Project Goals
+## Project Goals (None Smart)

 - Understand and Train Backend design (REST API)
   - Built a Back end as restful API in Python with Flask and FastAPI as Web Framework